timbolaj/scheduler/README.md

 ## Stretch Features

-The web app uses websockets; allowing multiple users to add, modify and delete appointments from multiple,simultaneously open browsers.
+The web app uses websockets; allowing multiple users to add, modify and delete appointments from multiple,simultaneously open browsers (only available on localhost).

+The Interview Scheduler is also deployed on Netlify and can be found by clicking on this link: https://reverent-leakey-1822b1.netlify.app/